Target RAAS for rapid map Improvement

 Efficacy

-In the key findings of the Phase 3 study evaluating 321 patients with distributive shock who remained hypotensive despite fluid and vasopressor therapy, GIAPREZA8:
+In a phase 3 trial of 321 patients with distributive shock who remained hypotensive despite fluid and vasopressor therapy1,3:

 Connect with a GIAPREZA sales